IIIF/api/source/event/2014/london_notes.md

 Do stuff with Ranges

-ACTION:  continue work on Abstract API:  Drew, Matt, Jon, Rob, Digirati guy (lead)
+ACTION:  continue work on Abstract API:  Drew, Matt, Jon, Rob, Ed

 Additional specific modules
   -- do OSD based painting of canvas